sbodenstein/personal_website/content/post/alphazero/index.md

 > Data from chess experiments show that a chess master might examine 100 branches of the game tree in 15 minutes, an average rate of about $9s$ per branch.
 De Groot (1946/1978) found that stronger and weaker players examine nearly the same number of branches, but that stronger players select more relevant and important branches...
 The simultaneous player with only $30s$, say, for a move will have little time for extensive look-ahead search at $9s$ per branch, and will have to depend primarily on recognition of cues to select the right moves.

 How much did Kasparovs playing strength decline?
-It dropped by only Elo 100 points!
+It dropped by only Elo 100 points, from 2750 to 2650!

 > An Elo rating of 2650 is very high, even among grand masters, only a half dozen players in the world equal or exceed that level